prasang-gupta/chatbot-monitoring/output/nlu_card.md

 - I have a card that was deactivated can I reactivate it?
 - My new card isn't in my app, how do I get it in there?
 - Help me access the card I already got so I can information from it.
+## intent: card_not_working
-## intent: card_not_working- I can't use my card because it is not working.
+- I can't use my card because it is not working.
 - I can't seem to be able to use my card
 - My card isn't working at all, I need assistance.
 It's really frustrating.
 - Can you tell me what the problem with my card is?
 It was declined at a restaurant today.